Last updated 13 October 2015

 Apps are deployed to the region specified on creation.
-Deploy your app with git, as usual:
+Deploy your app as usual.

 Adding custom domains to apps running outside the

-us region is the same as addin domains to apps in the
+us region is the same as adding domains to apps in the

-To utilize SSL, provision an SSL Endpoint for your application and upload your SSL certs.
+To use SSL, provision an SSL endpoint for your application and upload your SSL certificates.

 us region behavior, which requires using a domain like